 View Larger Map

 A mini fact: So far the average charge time for the car has been about 2 hours for a normal day to work and back.
-If I drive more conservatively some day perhaps that time will come down (unlikely any time soon).
-In the photo the surface that looks like a button is indeed one.
+If I drive more conservatively someday perhaps that time will come down (unlikely anytime soon).
+In the photo, the surface that looks like a button is indeed one.
 When you push this the little flap, that is part of the running lights, pops open.
 Push the plug into the car and the green ring will light up.
 Pulsing slowly or quickly depending upon the current battery level.
 Press the button again to pull out the plug.
 All of that will only work if you have the key fob with you.
-I tried to remove the plug when the key fob was in the house and it would not unlock / come out.
-Also the car can detect the plug is in and will not let you drive off.
+I tried to remove the plug when the key fob was in the house and it would not unlock/come out.
+Also, the car can detect the plug is in and will not let you drive off.
 Good thing for those (not yet fully) caffeinated early morning departures.
 I am not keen to look at the PG&E bill but will do so shortly to see how we are doing in that regard.

 The Tesla Model S is a thrill to drive.
 I love speed and acceleration so it is a good fit.
 To say it has all the features of an electric car sells it short.
 It has all the features of any car you’d ever really want.
 It just happens to be electric.
-A few posts will be here over time about the car and when there is interesting developments but otherwise expect the hardware and geekery that’s considered normal.
+A few posts will be here over time about the car and when there are interesting developments but otherwise expect the hardware and geekery that’s considered normal.

 Today I drive the car to work for the first time.
 My impression of the car, dark in the garage, fully charged, was one of latent power.
-For an odd reason I perceive it as asleep and not off.
+For an odd reason, I perceive it as asleep and not off.
 Odd that I perceived anything of this nature in fact.

 Hi ho hi ho.

 This post is about how knowledge and research can change your life.
 A while back I made a simple internal pact with myself.
 If I hit 200 LB I’ll just stop eating.
 Funny thing is, that worked for three or more years.
 I should mention there was a prior limit set at 195 LB.
-Before that I was not really watching.
+Before that, I was not really watching.
 Weight gain was depressing and all, but not getting in the way as far as I could tell (my doctor had been saying otherwise, but it fell on deaf ears).
-When I started to mull over setting the limit to 205 LB I had to put my mental foot down and say no. At that point it came to starve a few extra hours a week to force the 200 LB limit into remaining valid.
+When I started to mull over setting the limit to 205 LB I had to put my mental foot down and say no. At that point, it came to starve a few extra hours a week to force the 200 LB limit into remaining valid.
 That was probably going to be the rest of my days – fighting the 200 LB limit.
-In fact I had already resigned to it.
+In fact, I had already resigned to it.